ryanjlittle/Zn-Rotations-Cryptosystem/README.md

 ## Building and running

+Install all dependencies above.

 Clone the repo.
 Make sure you clone the submodule as well, which can be done with the `--recursive` flag.

 `$ git clone --recursive https://github.com/ryanjlittle/Zn-Rotations-Cryptosystem`

 The project can be built using Cmake:

-`$ cmake --build . --target ZnRotationCryptosystem.`
+`$ cmake . && cmake --build . --target ZnRotationCryptosystem`